 - The fall program runs from early July through mid-November.
 The spring program runs from mid-February through the end of June.

 - Loyola students will live in campus housing.

 - Students live in single bedrooms within shared apartment-style suites.
 Bathrooms, living rooms, and kitchens are all shared.
 All units are co-ed.

-- There are some Kiwi residents mixed into the mainly international population in the dorms.
+- There are Kiwi residents mixed with a large international population in the dorms.

 - Most dorms are 10-15 minute walking distance from the main campus.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.

 - The cost is equivalent to the tuition at Loyola, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.

 Auckland Student Ambassadors